Heritage Adventurer: Society Adventurer

-In December 1989, the German cruise ship company Discoverer Reederei decided to order a $75 million expedition cruise ship for its US-based subsidiary Society Expeditions.
+In December 1989, the German cruise ship company Discoverer Reederei ordered a $75 million expedition cruise ship for its United States based subsidiary Society Expeditions.
 The shipbuilding contract was awarded to Rauma Yards, a new Finnish company established in August of the same year following the disbanding of Rauma-Repola's shipyard group.

-The ship, launched on 5 January 1991 as Society Adventurer, was intended for adventure-style cruises to remote destinations such as Antarctica and had, among other features, an ice-strengthened hull.
+Launched on 5 January 1991 as Society Adventurer, was intended for adventure-style cruises to remote destinations such as Antarctica and had, among other features, an ice-strengthened hull.
 However, Discoverer Reederei was unable to take delivery of the vessel in the following summer due to financial troubles and also had to cancel a sister ship that had already been contracted.

 As a result, the ownership of the vessel was transferred to Rauma Yards's newly established Bahamas-registered subsidiary, Society Adventurer Shipping Company, on 7 June 1991.
 Later that year, Rauma Yards was merged with another local shipbuilder, Hollming, as Finnyards.
-While on a lay-up at the yard, Society Adventurer was inspected by a number of parties interested in acquiring the vessel, among them the future president of the United States Donald Trump who visited Rauma in 1992.
+While on a lay-up at the yard, Society Adventurer was inspected by a number of parties interested in acquiring the vessel, among them Donald Trump who visited Rauma in 1992.

 Hanseatic

 Hanseatic sporting the classic Hamburg Atlantic Line livery in Paradise Harbour, Antarctica in 1994.

 In 1993, the ship was chartered and shortly afterwards purchased by the German expedition cruise operator Hanseatic Tours.
 The company had been established two years earlier by Dirk Moldenhauer, who had been the last captain of German Atlantic Line's cruise ship Hanseatic in 1973 and later acquired rights to the classic Hamburg Atlantic Line logo, livery and the name "Hanseatic".
 Society Adventurer was renamed Hanseatic on 23 March 1993, becoming the fourth ship to bear the name, and the original blue-yellow-white Discoverer Reederei livery was replaced with the white hull and red decorative stripes.
 The vessel's maiden cruise from Hamburg to Sevilla began on 27 March 1993.

-When Hanseatic Tours was merged with Hapag-Lloyd Cruises in 1997, Hanseatic retained her original name as well as Hamburg Atlantic Line livery and funnel logo until rebranding in 2011.
+When Hanseatic Tours merged with Hapag-Lloyd in 1997, Hanseatic retained her original name as well as Hamburg Atlantic Line livery and funnel logo until rebranding in 2011.